miguelperosanz/Tensorflow-football-model-1/README.md

 For a more complex machine learning model applied to football please chek my second repository "Tensor-football-model-2".

 The script was developed in a tensorflow environment (Firstenv).
-In a standard environment the import of the tensorflow environment will lead to problems.
+In a standard environment the import of the tensorflow environment might lead to problems.